dgcameron/dbms_cloud/README.md

 Derrick Cameron
 July, 2021

-This documents a case study on work with a customer who had the following requirements (not strictly limited to dbms_cloud features):
+This documents a case study from work with a customer who had the following requirements (not strictly limited to dbms_cloud features):
 - Automated load that processes data from daily and weekl csv files in Object Storage.
 - Deletes the files once they are loaded.
 - Log load processes.